 I want to do my bit for the environment - what about provision for bicycles?

 Again, there is no obligation on schools to provide cycle racks but in the interests of the ‘green’ agenda - and that of promoting health lifestyles - there are very strong arguments for the school to make such provision available, both for staff and pupils.

 Furthermore, members’ pedal cycles are covered as part of the union’s personal possessions insurance scheme.
-This is a collective policy against fire, flood, theft or malicious damage on school premises, and provides cover up to a maximum of £500 with £25 excess.
-Pedal cycles are covered if they are in the school building or outside on school premises, but if outside they must be chained and locked to a secure fixed object when left unattended.
+This is a collective policy against fire, flood, theft or malicious damage on school premises.
+Please see NEU Insurance for further information.